vorgestern/SRLua/Readme.md

 - Windows build

 # How to build

 ## on Windows

-Use buildsys/VS17/SRLua.sln
+    Use buildsys/VS17/SRLua.sln     Release/32 bits will be built in repository root.

-## but not yet on Linux.
+## or on Linux
+Use Makefile

+    make                            Will make srlua and compile add.lua to ./add